-Gravel acts as a wonderful base material for your garden, focusing attention on everything else while also adding an ethereal, ghostly quality to the space.
-Surrounding elements like hedges or garden furniture stand out, and the gravel itself brings another layer of subtle texture into the picture.
-I love this Scandi gravel garden, but you’ll find gravel fits many different decor styles—it’s just so versatile.
+Gravel acts as a wonderful base material for your garden, focusing attention on everything else.
+Surrounding elements like hedges or garden furniture stand out.
+And the gravel itself brings another layer of subtle texture into the picture.
+At the same time it adds an ethereal, ghostly quality to the space.
+Gravel gardens have a distinct Scandi flavour to them, but you’ll find gravel fits many different decor styles—it’s just so versatile.

 For garden areas where you expect high foot traffic, such as around a firepit, gravel is the ideal flooring option.
-Not only is it decorative and aesthetically pleasing, but it is a low maintenance ground cover, preventing weeds and improving drainage (as water drains back into the soil below it).
-Here, a lovely greyscale outdoor seating area with a firepit edged in larger stones.
+Not only is it decorative and aesthetically pleasing.
+But it is also a low maintenance ground cover, preventing weeds and improving drainage (as water drains back into the soil below it).

 3. Borrow from the Japanese

-Gravel is often to be found in Japanese gardens thanks to the abstract appeal of these little round balls, which meld well with other abstract elements like landscape rocks or cloud-pruned plants.
-And because the loose, shifting nature of gravel means the pebbles can be easily rearranged, they lend themselves perfectly to contemplative raking.
-Here, a gravel courtyard embracing simplicity but also loaded with texture.
+Gravel is often to be found in Japanese gardens thanks to the abstract appeal of these little round balls.
+They just meld so well with other abstract elements like landscape rocks or cloud-pruned plants.
+And the loose, shifting nature of gravel means the pebbles can be easily rearranged.
+So they lend themselves perfectly to contemplative raking.
+A gravel garden really embraces simplicity but also loads up with texture.

 4. Channel le jardin rustique

-Another decorative style that suits gravel perfectly is the distinctive French country aesthetic, characterised by a sense of laidback comfort and speaking of romantic afternoon soirees.
-Here’s an example of this charming provincial style, with the gravel making a lovely backdrop for weathered timber furniture.
+Another decorative style that suits gravel perfectly is the distinctive French country aesthetic.
+This is characterised by a sense of laidback comfort and speaks of romantic afternoon soirees.
+Gravel is the perfect backdrop for this charming provincial style.
+Especially when paired with weathered timber furniture.

 5. Or try Belgian minimalism

-Gravel is the ideal hardscaping material for minimalist garden designs, like this courtyard in Antwerp, Belgium which features a concrete platform set in grey gravel.
+Gravel is the ideal hardscaping material for minimalist and industrial-chic garden designs.
+Grey gravel works particularly well with concrete.
 Concrete and gravel are a match made in heaven since when blended they offer continuity of colour but the contrast in texture.
-I love the simplicity of the single tree in the gravel area, again a sharp contrast to the decadent vines on the home exterior.

 6. Prep a spot for entertaining

-A decorative sprinkle of pea gravel suits al fresco spots really well, providing guests with sensory pleasure–the loose, organic look, cool feel underfoot, and characteristic sound.
+A decorative sprinkle of pea gravel suits al fresco spots really well, providing guests with sensory pleasure.
+There’s the loose, organic look, the cool feel underfoot, and the characteristic sound.
 However, gravel doesn’t provide a solid base for your furniture, so you need to ensure you have a strong structural layer of rock underneath.
-I love this relaxed dining setup over gravel, with the owner going for a vintage, foraged look—floral centrepieces and festoon lights bring the party atmosphere.
+For a relaxed dining setup over gravel, go for a vintage, foraged look.
+Think floral centrepieces and festoon lights to bring the party atmosphere.